 The student will complete a 5–10 page paper in Turabian format comparing and contrasting the philosophies of Hanslick, Meyer, and Tolstoy.
 The student will demonstrate his/her understanding of these views of the Aesthetic experience and how it impacts instructions in modern music education.
 The student will also include content from The Oxford Handbook of Philosophy in Music Education Chapters 4-6 and the article: Music, Thought and Feeling: Understanding the Psychology of Music in this assignment.

 The student will complete a 5–10 page paper in Turabian format comparing and contrasting the philosophies and practices of music education in a different country/culture of his/her choosing.
 The student will demonstrate an understanding of these views of the philosophical experience in different cultures and how instruction is impacted in modern music education within this specific region of the world.
-The student will also include content from The Oxford Handbook of Philosophy in Music Education Chapters 7, 8, and 10 as well as Social-Psychological advances in Music Education Ch .4
+The student will also include content from The Oxford Handbook of Philosophy in Music Education Chapters 6, 8, 10, and 15 as well as Social-Psychological advances in Music Education Chapter 4.

 The student will identify 10 scholarly sources and complete 10 annotations (4-5 sentence summation/reviews of the material) for each source using the following: